wintercms/meta/release-notes/build-465.md

 - Removed excess space from tab titles when hovering over them.
 - Added styling to distinguish a disabled unchecked checkbox from a enabled unchecked checkbox.
 - Added ability to middle mouse click on list rows to open them in a new tab.
+- Added new `style` attribute for repeater widgets, which controls repeater item behaviour.
+Allows items to be expanded or collapsed on load, or allows a repeater to act as an "accordion" widget.

 ## API Changes:
 - Type hint for `registerSchedule` method in `PluginBase` updated to correctly hint the `Illuminate\Console\Scheduling\Schedule` object that is passed to it.